-Survivor pension: The monthly benefit is 100% of the pension the deceased received or would have been entitled to receive; 100% of the minimum wage for rural workers.
+Survivor pension: 100% of the pension the deceased received or was eligible to receive is paid; 100% of the minimum wage for rural workers.
 The pension is split equally among eligible survivors.
 If one survivor ceases to be eligible, the pensions for the remaining survivors are recalculated.

-Eligible survivors include the widow(er) or partner and children younger than age 21 (no limit if disabled); in the absence of the above (in order of priority), parents and brothers and sisters younger than age 21 (no limit if disabled).
+Eligible survivors include the widow(er) or partner and children younger than age 21 (no limit if disabled); if there is no widow(er), partner, or child, other eligible survivors include (in order of priority) parents and brothers and sisters younger than age 21 (no limit if disabled).

-The minimum monthly pension is equal to the legal monthly minimum wage (465 reais).
+The minimum monthly pension is the legal monthly minimum wage (545 reais).

-The maximum monthly pension is 3,128.90 reais.
+The maximum monthly pension is 3,691.74 reais.

-Benefit adjustment: Benefits are adjusted annually according to changes in the consumer price index; the minimum wage for rural workers' benefits.
+Benefit adjustment: Benefits are adjusted annually according to changes in the consumer price index or the minimum wage.